fbpx Skip to Content

 Being a part of a well-balanced diet, pasta is a great source of carbohydrates that give your body energy.
 Carbohydrates are good but eating too much of them can lead to gaining weight.
 Dieticians recommend carbohydrates to make up to 65% of your daily calorie intake.

-Pasta is the best for you when you pair it with protein-rich cheese, lots of vegetables packed with dietary fiber, vitamins and minerals and tomato-based sauces packed with antioxidants.
+Pasta is the best for you when you pair it with protein-rich tofu, lots of vegetables packed with dietary fiber, vitamins and minerals and tomato-based sauces packed with antioxidants.

 Ingredients for Spinach Stuffed Shells